nersent/pace/README.md

 - Pace is the second fastest library, despite not being designed towards vector calculations
 - On smaller datasets, the gap between talib and Pace is not significant
 - Pandas and Numpy have both their own runtime overhead
+- It's not worth to do technical analysis on GPU for smaller datasets

 ### Mean time (ms):